 And, perhaps more importantly, make sure that your trusted friend or family member understands what exactly they’re getting into when they cosign your loan.

 First Time Buyers In Texas With Bad Credit

 If you’re a first time home buyer in the state of Texas and you have bad credit, you should consider applying for an FHA home loan.
 These loans are specifically designed for first time home buyers and offer many attractive benefits, including the lack of a minimum credit requirement, a lower down payment, and more lenient debt and income requirements in general.

 No wonder FHA home loans are the most popular mortgage option in the whole state!

 Bad Credit Home Loans In Texas After Bankruptcy

-If you apply for an FHA loan – which most home buyers should be able to do – you can do so only three years after you file for bankruptcy instead of the full seven.
+You might be able to apply for an FHA loan, which most home buyers should be able to do.
+You can do so only three years after you file for bankruptcy instead of the full seven.
 And if you’re one of the few who are eligible for a VA loan, you can apply in only two!

 Home Buying Assistance In Texas

 There is plenty of home buying assistance available in the great state of Texas.
 The TSAHC and HUD counseling services will host seminars, answer questions, and post online resources that will help you better understand the process of mortgaging and taking ownership of a home.